College of Nursing

 NURSE 7443 Healthcare Policy and Economics: 3 semester hours

-Prerequisites: Graduate admission.
-This course introduces the student to economic and healthcare policy concepts using analytical methods to understand and evaluate the impact across various sectors of the healthcare system.
-The historical context of healthcare policy is explored.
+Prerequisites: Graduate standing.
+This course introduces the student to the basic economic and healthcare policy concepts using analytical methods to understand and evaluate these aspects across various sectors of the healthcare system.
+Secondary consequences and limitations of current trends are explored.
+Policies are placed in a historical context to show how issues have been influenced by different political and economic conditions.
+The course applies tools of analysis to the behavior of healthcare lawmakers, providers, health insurance organizations, pharmaceutical industries, not-for-profit, and federally funded clinics.

 NURSE 7481 Development of Nursing Science and Theory: 3 semester hours